 \section{Discussion}

-In summary, we have discussed the behavior of a model of the accumulation and distribution of wealth.
-The model includes internal mechanisms for investment, exchange, distribution, and a guaranteed income and yields realistic wealth distributions.
-The resultant wealth distributions show a Pareto power law for the wealthy and an exponential distribution for the poor and are similar to what are seen in real economies.
-The investment mechanism is the primary source of the large wealth of a small fraction of the population, and the added income represents that there are some public goods that are shared by everyone.
-This guaranteed income leads to realistic income Gini coefficients.

 Agent based models provide alternatives to the approaches frequently used to study economic systems.
-In particular, the presence of phase transitions allows us to use tools from critical phenomena.
 The tools of statistical physics can help us better analyze economic systems and determine whether the system is in a steady state or in equilibrium.
 From a public policy point of view we can see how changing various parameters can lead to more or less wealth inequality.

+We have discussed the behavior of a model of the accumulation and distribution of wealth.
+The model includes internal mechanisms for investment, exchange, distribution, and a guaranteed income and yields realistic wealth distributions.
+The resultant wealth distributions show a Pareto power law for the wealthy and an exponential distribution for the poor and are similar to what are seen in real economies.
+The investment mechanism is the primary source of the large wealth of a small fraction of the population, and the added income represents that there are some public goods that are shared by all agents.
+The guaranteed income leads to realistic income Gini coefficients.

-From the perspective of statistical mechanics the GEDI model facilitates the study of driven dissipative systems.
+From the perspective of statistical physics the GEDI model is a relatively simple example of a driven dissipative system.
 This class of systems has many examples, including biological and economic systems as well as earthquake faults.

 The \gedi\ model shows steady state behavior with occasional large deviations from the average growth rate.
-Because the main difference between the GED model and the \gedi\ model is the investment mechanism, we conclude that the multiplicative noise generated by the investment mechanism is responsible for the nonequilibrium behavior of the \gedi\ model.
+There are two sources of multiplicative noise, that due to exchange which can be minimized in the limit $N \to \infty$ and that due to investment which cannot be minimized.
+The latter multiplicative noise is responsible for the nonequilibrium behavior of the \gedi\ model.
 The occasional large fluctuations of the wealth in the \gedi\ model can be seen in the time dependence of the wealth metric and in the growth rate.
 Similar behavior is seen in economic systems where there is short time steady state behavior, but over long times there are occasional large scale changes in the economy.
-A difficult next step would be to see if there are any quantities in the \gedi\ model that are precursors to such large deviations.
+A difficult next step would be to see if there is any behavior in the \gedi\ model that is a precursor to such large deviations.